OpenMDAO/OpenMDAO-Framework/docs/arch-doc/intro.rst

 multidisciplinary capabilities for both civilian and military applications.
-To work toward achieving this goal, the Subsonic Fixed Wing Project has an overarching objective to develop fast and effective physics-based multidiscipline analysis and design tools with quantified levels of uncertainty that enable virtual access to the flight envelope and virtual expeditions through the design space.
+To work toward achieving this goal, the Subsonic Fixed Wing Project has an overarching objective to develop fast and effective physics-based multidisciplinary analysis and design tools with quantified levels of uncertainty that enable virtual access to the flight envelope and virtual expeditions through the design space.
 NASA is investing in this effort to improve in-house analysis and design capabilities important for guiding technology investment in